Polyhedral Aspects of Feedback Vertex Set and Pseudoforest Deletion Set: Introduction

-\end{thmcorollary} \Cref{cor:thm:integrality-gap-3-WD-PFD} can be seen to follow from \Cref{thm:weak-density-extreme-point} by the iterative rounding technique, where we repeatedly apply the following two steps until the graph $G$ is a pseudoforest: (1) Compute an extreme point optimum solution $x$ of (\ref{PFDS-LP: WD}).
+\begin{thmcorollary} The integrality gap of \eqref{PFDS-LP: WD} is at most $3$. \end{thmcorollary} \Cref{cor:thm:integrality-gap-3-WD-PFD} can be seen to follow from \Cref{thm:weak-density-extreme-point} by the iterative rounding technique, where we repeatedly apply the following two steps until the graph $G$ is a pseudoforest: (1) Compute an extreme point optimum solution $x$ of (\ref{PFDS-LP: WD}).
 (2) By \Cref{thm:weak-density-extreme-point}, there exists a vertex $u\in V$ such that $x_u \geq 1/3$; include the vertex $u$ in the solution and remove it from the graph $G$.
 The approximation factor of the solution constructed by this procedure relative to the starting extreme point optimum solution to the LP is at most $3$.
+The example given in \Cref{fig:butterfly-WD-integrality-gap} shows that the $(1/3)$-bound in \Cref{thm:weak-density-extreme-point} and the integrality gap of $3$ mentioned in \Cref{cor:thm:integrality-gap-3-WD-PFD} are both tight.